9 Common Types of Ants in Florida

 Carpenter Ants

-Unlike fire ants, carpenter ants do not bite aggressively, but they make up for it by causing extensive damage.
+Unlike fire ants, carpenter ants do not bite aggressively but make up for it by causing extensive damage.
 Carpenter ants, much like termites, prefer to carve their nests out of wet and decaying wooden structures.
 In their natural habitat, carpenter ants will build their galleries in old rotten trees or under fallen logs.
 Inside your home, they can cause damage to wooden structures such as floorboards, drywall, and wooden support beams.

 Image